DaveBben/easy-ha-satellite/README.md

 # Easy Home Assistant Satellite

-A plug‑and‑play Raspberry Pi (or any Linux box) **satellite** for [Home Assistant Voice Pipelines](https://developers.home-assistant.io/docs/voice/pipelines/).
+The goal of this project is to be an plug‑and‑play Raspberry Pi (or any Linux box) **satellite** for [Home Assistant Voice Pipelines](https://developers.home-assistant.io/docs/voice/pipelines/).
 It runs a local wake word detector (OpenWakeWord), streams mic audio to HA for STT/intent handling, and plays back TTS locally.
-Audio playback can be aborted mid‑clip (e.g., when you say the wake word again).
+This project should remain simple and as a docker first solution.

 ---

 ## Features

 - **Local wake word** using OpenWakeWord
-- **Low‑latency streaming** of PCM audio to Home Assistant’s Assist pipeline.
+- **Optional TTS Feedback** audio from Home Assistant.
 - **Simple Docker deployment** with minimal env configuration.
 - Works with **any HA TTS/STT provider** configured in your pipeline.